open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 The default value is `Unset`.
 A span status that is `Unset` means that the operation it tracked successfully completed without an error.

-When a span status is `Error`, then that means some error ocurred.
-For example, this could be due to an HTTP 500 error on a server.
+When a span status is `Error`, then that means some error ocurred in the operation it tracks.
+For example, this could be due to an HTTP 500 error on a server handling a request.

-When a span status is `Ok`, then that means the span was explicitly marked as error-free, even if an error may have actually occurred.
-For example, an instrumentation library may decide to set a span status to `Error`, but that may actually be an incorrect status to assign in your application's specific context.
-In such a case, you can change the status to `Ok`, causing an Observability backend to not count this span as an error.
+When a span status is `Ok`, then that means the span was explicitly marked as error-free by the developer of an application.
+Although this is unintuitive, it's not required to set a span status as `Ok` when a span is known to have completed without error, as this is covered by `Unset`.
+What `Ok` does is represent an unambiguous "final call" on the status of a span that has been explicitly set by a user.
+This is helpful in any situation where a developer wishes for there to be no other interpretation of a span other than "successful".

-Generally speaking, do not set a span status to `Ok` unless you need to override an `Error` status.
-The default status of `Unset` is intended to represent spans that complete without error.
+To reiterate: `Unset` represents a span that completed without an error. `Ok` represents when a developer explicitly marks a span as successful.
+In most cases, it is not necessary to explicitly mark a span as `Ok`.

 ### Span Kind